Lifting the Cartier transform of Ogus-Vologodsky modulo $p^n$: Introduction

-\begin{nothing} Faltings developed a $p$-adic analogue of Simpson correspondence \cite{Sim92} for $p$-adic local systems on varieties over $p$-adic fields \cite{Fal05}.
+\begin{nothing} In his seminal work \cite{Sim92}, Simpson established a deep relation between complex representations of the fundamental group of a projective complex manifold $X$ and Higgs modules on $X$, leading to a theory called \textit{nonabelian Hodge theory}.
+Recall that a Higgs module on $X$ is a coherent sheaf $M$ together with an $\mathscr{O}_{X}$-linear morphism $\theta:M\to M\otimes_{\mathscr{O}_X}\Omega_{X/\mathbb{C}}^1$ such that $\theta\wedge \theta=0$.
+(Simpson's result uses, but is much deeper than, the Riemann-Hilbert correspondence relating representations of the fundamental group and modules with integrable connection.)
+In \cite{Fal05}, Faltings developed a partial $p$-adic analogue of Simpson correspondence for $p$-adic local systems on varieties over $p$-adic fields.

+On the other hand, in \cite{OV07}, Ogus and Vologodsky constructed a version of nonabelian Hodge theory in characteristic $p$.
+If $X$ is a smooth scheme over a perfect field $k$ of characteristic $p>0$, they established an equivalence, called \textit{Cartier transform}, between certain modules with integrable connection on $X/k$ and certain Higgs modules on $X/k$, depending on a lifting of $X'$ (the base change of $X$ by the Frobenius morphism of $k$) to $\rW_2(k)$.
+They also constructed a canonical quasi-isomorphism betweeen certain truncations of the de Rham complex of a module with integrable connection and of the Higgs complex of its Cartier transform.
+This result generalizes the Cartier isomorphism and the decomposition of the de Rham complex given by Deligne--Illusie \cite{DL}; it is also an analogue of a corresponding result in Simpson's theory.

 The relation between Faltings' $p$-adic Simpson correspondence and the Cartier transform is not yet understood.
 The first difficulty is to lift the Cartier transform modulo $p^{n}$.
-Shiho \cite{Shiho} constructed a ``local'' lifting of the Cartier transform modulo $p^{n}$ under the assumption of a lifting of the relative Frobenius morphism modulo $p^{n+1}$ as in \ref{deligneillusie}(i) above.
+This is our main goal in the present article.
+Shiho \cite{Shiho} constructed a ``local'' lifting of the Cartier transform modulo $p^{n}$ under the assumption of a lifting of the relative Frobenius morphism modulo $p^{n+1}$.
 In \cite{Oy}, Oyama gave a new construction of the Cartier transform of Ogus--Vologodsky as the inverse image by a morphism of topoi.
 His work is inspired by Tsuji's approach to the $p$-adic Simpson correspondence (\cite{AGT} IV).
 In this article, we use Oyama topoi to ``glue'' Shiho's functor and obtain a lifting of the Cartier transform modulo $p^{n}$ under the (only) assumption that $X$ lifts to a smooth formal scheme over $\rW$. \end{nothing}